Association for Women in Mathematics: History

 The Association was founded in 1971 as the Association of Women Mathematicians, but the name was changed almost immediately.
 As reported in "A Brief History of the Association for Women in Mathematics: The Presidents' Perspectives", by Lenore Blum:

 Mary Gray, an early organizer and first president, placed an advertisement in the February 1971 Notices of the AMS, and wrote the first issue of the AWM Newsletter that May.
 Early goals of the association focused on equal pay for equal work, as well as equal consideration for admission to graduate school and support while there; for faculty appointments at all levels; for promotion and for tenure; for administrative appointments; and for government grants, positions on review and advisory panels and positions in professional organizations.
-Alice T. Shafer, who succeeded Mary Gray as second president of the AWM, set up an AWM office at Wellesley College.
+Alice T. Schafer, who succeeded Mary Gray as second president of the AWM, set up an AWM office at Wellesley College.
 At this point, AWM began to be a recognized established presence in the mathematics scene.
+In 1973 AWM was legally incorporated, and in 1974 it received tax-exempt status.

 The AWM holds an annual meeting at the Joint Mathematics Meetings.
 In 2011, during its fortieth-anniversary celebration 40 Years and Counting, the association initiated a biennial research symposium.

 The Association for Women in Mathematics Newsletter is the member journal of the organization.
 The first issue was published in May 1971, a few months after AWM was founded.
 All regular members of AWM can request that hard copies of the newsletter be sent to them.
 The newsletter is now open access and anyone can read or download a pdf file of recent or past issues from the AWM website.